ivan-marusic/CarTracker/README.md

 Shows whether the vehicle is inside/outside a configured radius Includes UI screens shown in /images/

 Open the project in Android Studio, configure your Firebase credentials, and build.
+[See here](android)

 ## Testing the System